-- 65. The Board has appointed the following Committees with specific terms of reference, which are available on the CLP website and Stock Exchange website and in writing upon request to the Company Secretary:

 - (a) Audit & Risk Committee;

 - (b) Finance & General Committee;

 - (c) Human Resources & Remuneration Committee;

 - (d) Nomination Committee;

 - (e) Provident & Retirement Fund Committee; and

 - (f) Sustainability Committee.

-A further description of each of these Committees is set out in paragraphs 70 to 88.
+A further description of each of these Committees is set out in paragraphs 71 to 88.

-- 66. The terms of reference of the above Committees require such Committees to report back to the Board on their decisions or recommendations, unless there are legal or regulatory restrictions on their ability to do so. - 67.
+- 67. The terms of reference of the above Committees require such Committees to report back to the Board on CP C.4.2 their decisions or recommendations, unless there are legal or regulatory restrictions on their ability to do so. - 68.
 Management and third parties are co-opted to the Committees as required.
-The membership, a summary of the terms of reference, Members' attendance and the frequency of meetings of each Committee are published in the Annual Report. - 68.
-The Company Secretary is responsible for ensuring that the Board Committees are provided with sufficient resources and have access to independent professional advice if necessary, at the Company's expense, to discharge their duties properly. - 69.
+The membership, a summary of the terms of reference, Members' attendance and the frequency of meetings of each Committee are published in the Annual Report. - 69.
+The Company Secretary is responsible for ensuring that the Board Committees are provided with sufficient resources and have access to independent professional advice if necessary, at the Company's expense, to discharge their duties properly.
+CP B.3.3 CP D.3.6 CP E.1.1 CP E.1.4 - 70.
 The provisions of this Code with respect to the Board, namely those in relation to - (a) scheduling and conduct of meetings; - (b) notices of meetings and inclusion of agenda items; - (c) recording and availability of minutes; - (d) supply of and access to information; - (e) conflict of interest; and - (f) access to the services and advice of the Company Secretary, shall apply similarly to Board Committees.